-- It selects from a single table. - It does not include any aggregate functions. - It does not include the DISTINCT, GROUP BY, INTO TEMP, ORDER BY, UNION, or UNIQUE clauses and keywords.
+• It selects from a single table.

+- It does not include any aggregate functions. - It does not include the DISTINCT, GROUP BY, INTO TEMP, ORDER BY, UNION, or UNIQUE clauses and keywords.

-In ANSI-compliant databases, you do not have to explicitly use the FOR UPDATE keywords when you declare a cursor.
-In ANSI-compliant databases, all cursors that meet the restrictions that the preceding list describes are potentially update cursors.
+In ANSI-compliant databases, the FOR UPDATE keywords are implicit when you declare a cursor, and all cursors that meet the restrictions that the preceding list describes are potentially update cursors.
 You can specify that a cursor is read-only with the FOR READ ONLY keywords on the DECLARE statement.